Layers in React Diagram Component

-In a diagram, Layers facilitate the modification of properties for all shapes assigned to a specific layer.
-Key properties that can be configured include:
+In a diagram, Layers enable modification of properties for all shapes assigned to a specific layer.
+The primary configurable properties include:

 Objects

 The layer’s objects property specifies which diagram elements belong to that layer.
-This property contains a collection where you can define the categories of nodes and connectors that the layer encompasses.
+This property contains a collection of element IDs that defines the categories of nodes and connectors the layer encompasses.

-In the following example, the basic shapes are categorized in layer 1, and the flow shapes are categorized in layer 2.
+In the following example, basic shapes are categorized in layer 1, and flow shapes are categorized in layer 2:

 import * as React from "react";